IBM/complex-linear-network-analyzer/paper/paper.md

 # Acknowledgements

 This project has received funding from the EU-H2020 research and innovation program under grant no.
-688579 (PHRESCO) and from Swiss National Science Foundation under grant no. 175801 (Novel Architectures for Photonic Reservoir Computing).
+688579 (PHRESCO) and from the Swiss National Science Foundation under grant no. 175801 (Novel Architectures for Photonic Reservoir Computing).

 # References